Ha! Ha! Said the Clown: Background and recording

-In the May 1967 issue of Beat Instrumental, Tony Hazzard claims to have "Ha!
+In the May 1967 issue of Beat Instrumental, Tony Hazzard claims to have found "Ha!
 Ha!
 Said the Clown" in his head "out of the blue" but states that it took him weeks to finally record a demo of it.
 Peter Dunbavan states that Hazzard then entered the offices of Manfred Mann's manager Gerry Bron, who had signed him in 1966.
 There, Hazzard played three demo recordings for Bron, who deemed them uncommercial.
 Following this, Hazzard became reluctant to play the fourth song he'd demoed, "Ha!
 Ha!
 Said the Clown", though at the insistence of Bron he did so.
 Bron liked the song well enough to almost demand Manfred Mann to record the song.
 Manfred Mann himself, however, was not keen on recording it:

 We would have got a demo.
 I remember it very clearly, it was from Tony Hazzard and I didn't like the song at all and didn't want to do it.
 But Lillian Bron (then wife of manager Gerry Bron) kept going on and on and on, and in the end I thought, "well, perhaps it's better than it seems".
 So we did it.
 I didn't want to do it at first.

 On 10 February 1967, the group recorded the song at Philips Studio, Marble Arch, London.
 The production was handled by Shel Talmy, who had collaborated with Manfred Mann on all their releases since the June 1966 recording of "Just Like a Woman".
 Neil Innes has claimed that the recording of the song took eight hours, as Gerry Bron would constantly nag about it to him.
 Drummer Mike Hugg instead states that the entire recording session lasted 22 hours, 12 of which were dedicated to the final master take of the song.

 The song is rhythmically more complex than it appears; as Hazzard told Songfacts:

 I was into odd time signatures at the time, like 5/4 and 7/8, and also inserting odd bars of 3/4 and 2/4 in a 4/4 song but in a way where the listener barely noticed because it sounded perfectly natural.
 This is one of those songs.

 As with "Semi-Detached, Suburban Mr. James", Manfred Mann plays the Mellotron Mark II on the recording, the second of three of their single A-sides featuring the instrument.
 (Note: The final being "So Long, Dad!", released later in 1967.)
 However, Andy Thompson believes Mann's performance of the Mellotron on "Semi-Detached" is superior to the playing heard on "Ha!
 Ha!
 Said The Clown", though notes it is "still well worth hearing".